readium/lcp-specs/readium-lcp-draft.md

 </table>

 <br/>
-All name/value pairs using an integer as their data type (print and copy for this specification) <b>MUST NOT</b> use leading zeroes in values (e.g., "9", not “09”).
+All name/value pairs using an integer as their data type (print and copy for this specification) <b class="rfc">must not</b> use leading zeroes in values (e.g., "9", not “09”).

 For the `print` right, a page is defined as follows: